Stumbling block #5: Perfectionism

 . . . . .

 WriteShop builds the steps of the writing process into each level of the program, helping your perfectionists recognize the purpose and value of writing and revising.
-Train your little ones early using WriteShop Primary.
+Train your elementary children early using WriteShop Primary and WriteShop Junior.
 For older students, choosing WriteShop I and II will help you equip and inspire successful writers!